Function Optimization with Posterior Gaussian Derivative Process: Abstract

 \section{Abstract}

-Function optimization is a research area that has wide applications in all scientific disciplines.
-Yet, for any sufficiently large class of optimization problems it is considerably difficult to single out any optimization methodology that can outperform the others in terms of theoretical foundation, accuracy, computational efficiency or robustness.
-Indeed, given any optimization problem, it is customary to search for methods that might be effective, and in most cases, some heuristic method is ultimately taken into consideration.

-In this article, we propose and develop a novel Bayesian algorithm for optimization of functions whose first and second partial derivatives are known.
-The basic premise is the Gaussian process representation of the function which induces a first derivative process that is also Gaussian.
-The Bayesian posterior solutions of the derivative process set equal to zero, given data consisting of suitable choices of input points in the function domain and their function values, emulate the stationary points of the function, which can be fine-tuned by setting restrictions on the prior in terms of the first and second derivatives of the objective function.
-These observations motivate us to propose a general and effective algorithm for function optimization that attempts to get closer to the true optima adaptively with in-built iterative stages.
+Function optimization is fundamental to virtually all scientific disciplines, yet no single method dominates across all problem classes.
+In this article we propose a novel Bayesian optimization algorithm specifically designed for functions whose first and second partial derivatives are available.
+Our approach models the objective function as a Gaussian process, which induces a Gaussian derivative process.
+Given a small set of initial function evaluations, we obtain the posterior distribution of the derivative process and then construct a posterior for the stationary points by setting the derivative to zero.
+A carefully designed recursive importance‑resampling scheme, combined with prior constraints on the gradient norm and Hessian definiteness, drives the algorithm progressively toward the true optima.

-We provide theoretical foundation to this algorithm, proving almost sure convergence to the true optima as the number of iterative stages tends to infinity.
-The theoretical foundation hinges upon our proofs of almost sure uniform convergence of the posteriors associated with Gaussian and Gaussian derivative processes to the underlying function and its derivatives in appropriate fixed-domain infill asymptotics setups; rates of convergence are also available.
-We also provide Bayesian characterization of the number of optima using information inherent in our optimization algorithm.
+We provide a rigorous theoretical foundation, proving almost sure convergence of the algorithm to the true optima as the number of stages tends to infinity.
+This relies on novel results establishing almost sure uniform convergence of the Gaussian process and its derivative process posteriors to the true function and its derivatives under fixed‑domain infill asymptotics; rates of convergence are also derived.
+In addition, we give a Bayesian characterization of the number of optima using the information accumulated during the algorithm.

-We illustrate our Bayesian optimization algorithm with five different examples involving maxima, minima, saddle points and even inconclusiveness.
-Our examples range from simple, one-dimensional problems to challenging $50$ and $100$-dimensional problems.
-While we obtain encouraging and interesting results in each case, we shed light on various issues regarding computation and accuracy along the way.
-A general and important issue is that our algorithm is able to capture significantly more accurate solutions than the existing optimization algorithms thanks to the posterior simulation approach embedded in our method. \\[2mm] {\it {\bf Keywords:} Dirichlet process; Fixed-domain infill asymptotics; Function optimization; Gaussian derivative process; Importance resampling; Parallel processing; Transformation based Markov Chain Monte Carlo (TMCMC).}